 - High-Demand Construction Specialties

-Some construction specialties, such as crane operators, electricians, and plumbers, typically earn higher salaries due to their specialized skills and training.
+Some construction specialties, such as crane operators, electricians, plumbers, and wheel loaders in Singapore, typically earn higher salaries due to their specialized skills and training.
 In addition, these trades require licensing, certification, and ongoing training, making them more lucrative career paths within the construction industry.

 - Union vs. Non-Union Workers: The Role of Unionization in Construction Salaries